KayEss/mkschroot/README.md

         }
     }

+The base options are:

+* `base-packages`: Packages that are to be installed in all chroots.
+* `defaults`: Default values for individual chroot configurations.
+* `http-proxy`: A HTTP proxy (probably an apt-cache) that should be used by `debootstrap` to fetch packages.
+* `root`: The directory where you want the chroots to be created in by default (override this using the `directory` setting within a chroot).
+* `schroot`: The schroot environments to be created.
+* `source`: Where the packages can be installed from.
+This is required.

 A chroot configuration is described by a structure like the following:

     {
         "release": "lucid",
+        "variant": "buildd",
         "packages": ["g++"],
         "sources": {
             "universe": {}